 Enterprise funds distinguish operating revenues and expenses from non-operating items.
 All of the Foundation's revenue streams are considered operating in nature.
-The principal non-operating expenses are from the loss on the Foundation's equity method investment.
+The principal non-operating expenses (income) are from the earnings on the Foundation's equity method investment.